wfbradley/snpko/README.md

 ### General Structure

-The `master_snpko.py` module runs a series of individual that process the data in a series of stages.
+The `master_snpko.py` script orchestrates the execution of a set of Python modules that implement each step of the data processing.
 The modules, in order, are:
 *    **check_input**: Convert raw input data into a standardized form.
 *    **ensembl_miner**: Query the ENSEMBL database for relevant genomic data about the SNPs, including genotypes of individuals.
 *    **simple_stats**: Compute some naive univariate statistics with uncorrected p-values, along with Bonferroni-corrections.